YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide (KONO KAGA eDAtion).md

   * 20s, launch 3 unguided torps in a cone.

 * Desc:
 >Think Tirpitz, except not quite as hard-hitting and not as fussy about her company.
-She will outdamage all her competitors (excepting Hood), while still being able to defend herself through a set of CL guns.
+She will outdamage all her BC competitors (excepting Hood and Amagi), while still being able to defend herself through a set of CL guns.
 A force to be reckoned with, especially considering her cost, but don't count on the torps to do much more than stop the occasional fireboat.

 ![BC](https://azurlane.koumakan.jp/w/images/8/89/ScharnhorstChibi.png "KMS Scharnhorst") - **[KMS Scharnhorst](https://azurlane.koumakan.jp/Scharnhorst)** **(T1 if deployed with Graf Zeppelin)**